visualitypl/docker-workshop/exercises.md

 #### Your task is:

 1. Run three docker containers with PostgreSQL image in versions 9.3, 9.4, 9.5  \(**Tip**: use different ports\)
-2. Containers should run as background processes in a “detached” mode
+2. Containers should run as background processes in a “detached” mode.
-3. Each container should be named like: postgres9.3 etc \(`--name` option\) and has different user names
+3. Each container should be named like: postgres9.3 etc \(`--name` option\) and has different user names.
 4. Check if you can login to each database.

 ## Exercise 3